Marisol-Luebbert/Prueba_1/README.md

 # Prueba_1

+### Introducción a Github

-Intro a Github por Skills for Women in Tech
+Prueba realizada en la mentoría de introducción a Github, por parte del programa Skills for Women in Tech.